Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_compute.rst

 	*
 		- p_M

-		- the input stream of packed Matrix entries
+		- The input stream of packed Matrix entries.

 	*
 		- p_x

-		- the input stream of packed vector entries
+		- The input stream of packed vector entries.

 	*
 		- p_beta